Qwilt/terraform-provider-qwilt/docs/resources/cdn_site_activation_staging.md

   # You can import the qwilt_cdn_site_activation_staging resource by specifying
   # the site ID.

+  # For example:
-  # For example: terraform import qwilt_cdn_site_activation_staging.example <site_id>
+  #  terraform import qwilt_cdn_site_activation_staging.example <site_id>

-     # The process determines which configuration to import based on these conditions:
+     # Which configuration is imported is based on these conditions:
      # - If there is an active published site configuration, it is imported.
-     # - If there is not, the most recently saved configuration version is imported.
+     # - If not, the most recently saved configuration version is imported.

-  # Alternatively, you can specify a particular publish_id by adding a colon (:) and the publish_id.
+  # Alternatively, you can specify a particular publish_id by adding a colon (:)
+  # and the publish_id.

   # For example:
-  #     */terraform import qwilt_cdn_site_activation_staging.example xxxxxxxxxxx:yyyyyyyyyy
+  #     */terraform import qwilt_cdn_site_activation_staging.example xxxxxxxx:yyyyyyy

 terraform import qwilt_cdn_site_activation_staging.example <site_id>:<publish_id>
 ```